ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

 <small><sup>1</sup> Although I don't remember specifically predicting this prior to beginning the analysis below.
 I got as far as "40% of the time, the resistance wins just based on the first round" before writing anything down.</small>

 Note that if I'm wrong, that doesn't mean the original Resistance is unbalanced, although it's evidence against it (strength depending on just how badly wrong I am); but if I'm right, the Resistance certainly is unbalanced.

+For people not familiar with the original game, here are the rules of Resistance-B. You have a specified number of players<sup>2</sup>, some of whom are "resistance members" (good guys) and some of whom are "government spies" (bad guys).
+A third of the players, rounded up, are spies, but you don't know which.
+The game progresses in up-to-five rounds.
+In each round, you select a specified number of your players, and find out how many of them were spies.
+If none of them were spies, you win that round.
+If any of them were spies, you loose that round.
+Your goal is to win three rounds.
+The number of players selected in each round depends on the total number of players, and the round number ([the table is given on wikipedia](http://en.wikipedia.org/wiki/The_Resistance_%28game%29#Rounds)).
+In addition, for seven players and up, you win round four unless you select two or more spies, not one or more.

+<small><sup>2</sup> The way I'm presenting the game, these aren't real players.
+You are "the player", and the game contains fictional players whom you control.</small>

 Resistance-B is easy to analyse case-by-case for five players (three resistance, two spies).
 With no information, we select the starting team (two players) randomly.
 There are three equivalence classes of outcomes: